void

 kroscienko.jpg

-Krościenko sees a visit by the brigade early in the morning after they left Liskowiec.
+Krościenko is visited by the brigade early in the morning after they left Liskowiec.
 There is no description of any stay here.

 Background